Maryse Alberti: Career

 Alberti began her cinematography career working for the film company, Apparatus, run by short-film director Christine Vachon.
 The first full-length documentary she shot was Stephanie Black's H-2 Worker (1990).
 She won her first Sundance Film Festival award as a cinematographer for this film.
 She secured her career after being hired for Todd Haynes' controversial pseudo-documentary feature film Poison (1991).

-The cinematographer is most famous for shooting both feature films and small 16mm documentaries- her favourite camera being an Aaton 16 mm camera.
-She has voiced that her favourite genre of film is documentary because she finds there is "always an adventure [and] a lesson" with this medium and she enjoys learning how to use simple tools and work with small groups of people.
+She is most well-known for shooting both feature films and small 16mm documentaries- her favourite camera being an Aaton 16 mm camera.
+She has said that her favourite genre of film is documentary because she finds there is "always an adventure [and] a lesson" with this medium and she enjoys learning how to use simple tools and work with small groups of people.

-Alberti's first big budget film was Haynes' Velvet Goldmine (1998) with a spending allowance of $8 million.
-Working on this film also consisted of her first time having to use a camera operator.
+Alberti's first big-budget film was Haynes' Velvet Goldmine (1998) with a budget of $8 million.
+This was also the first time she used a camera operator.

-In June 2006, Alberti traveled to Germany to film portions of the FIFA World Cup for scenes to be shown in Michael Apted's soccer documentary The Power of the Game (2007).
+In June 2006, Alberti travelled to Germany to film portions of the FIFA World Cup for scenes to be shown in Michael Apted's soccer documentary The Power of the Game (2007).

-A more recent work includes Darren Aronofsky's wrestling drama, The Wrestler (2008), starring Mickey Rourke.
+Other work includes Darren Aronofsky's 2008 wrestling drama, The Wrestler, starring Mickey Rourke.
 Aronofsky hired Alberti as the cinematographer due to her documentary background.
-Prior to working on this film, Alberti had no knowledge or experience with wrestling so she would study the sport by attending wrestling matches with members of the crew every Saturday night for a period of time.
+Prior to working on this film, Alberti had no knowledge or experience with wrestling, so she would study the sport by attending wrestling matches with members of the crew every Saturday night for a period of time.
 She revealed that viewing the sport in person was helpful to see the world of wrestling.
-The director and her decided on a "naturalist look"; her aim was to "make [the film style] work for the drama of the film and keep it as natural as possible" in order to let the viewer feel like they were in a "real [wrestling] place".
+The director and she decided on a "naturalist look"; her aim was to "make [the film style] work for the drama of the film and keep it as natural as possible" in order to let the viewer feel like they were in a "real [wrestling] place".
 Important film elements, styles, and techniques were decided between Alberti and the director including an aspect ratio of 2.4:1 in order to capture the wrestling ring, fans, and the arena which they decided were very valuable to the sport.
 Alberti also used a handheld camera for the action scenes and shot in 16mm film to, as she states in an interview with MovieMaker, "[embrace] a slightly grainy, edgier look".
-She used the Arriflex 416 camera and Kodak Vision3 500T color negative film 7219.
+She used an Arriflex 416 camera and Kodak Vision3 500T colour negative film 7219.

-In 2013, her photography series called The Pool Series was featured in the gallery 'Show Room' located in Brooklyn, New York.
+In 2013, Alberti's photography series called The Pool Series was featured in the Show Room gallery in Brooklyn, New York.

+Practice

 Alberti has stated that she could not see what she was photographing and could "only anticipate what the next fragment of time might look like" and thus aimed to create an "artistic anticipation".